-Typically, a motor driver.
-Typically, the motor driver will have an SPI port that can be connected to a microcontroller which sends control signals such as PWM signals.
+Typically, a motor driver with SPI connectivity will have an SPI port that can be connected to a microcontroller which sends control signals such as PWM signals.
 Or in some cases the controller may reside on the same chip where the control signals are generated.
 Aside from control, SPI can also be used for diagnostic purposes.

-On the down side, it is generally a short distance communication link.
+On the down side, it is generally a short-distance communication link.
 Some of the largest distances have pushed the 100 m mark.
 However, with longer runs more signal delay is introduced, which affects timing of signal propagation.